'Cop on a Rooftop' fundraising event set for Friday at Dubuque Dunkin' Donuts

-Local law enforcement officers will participate in an annual fundraising event on the roof of the Dubuque Dunkin’ Donuts location Friday.
+Local law enforcement will participate in an annual fundraising event on the roof of the Dubuque Dunkin’ Donuts location on Friday, Sept.
+6.

 “Cop on a Rooftop” is a statewide event to raise money for Special Olympics Iowa.
 Local officers will stand on the roof of Dunkin’ Donuts, 2660 Dodge St., from 6 to 11 a.m. while volunteers collect donations.